transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

   why: "Why BIP 148?"
   favor: "Those in favor of BIP 148"
   opposed: "Those in opposed to BIP 148"
+  ambivalent: "Those ambivalent towards BIP 148"
-  support: "Current BIP 148 Support"
+  support: "Those in support of BIP 148"
   what-could-happen-on-august-1-2017: "What could happen on August 1, 2017?"
   prepare: "How do I prepare?"
   additional: "Where can I get more information?"